-To make our Italian sausages on the grill we will be grilling everything so this will require an arsenal of grilling gadgets.
-These Italian sausages will be served on buns toasted with garlic butter and served with grilled peppers onions and pasta sauce.
+To make our Italian sausages on the grill we will be grilling everything we need.
+This will require an arsenal of grilling gadgets.
+Our Italian sausages will be served on buns toasted with garlic butter and served with grilled peppers onions and pasta sauce.
 There is no prep to speak of but the grilling itself is labor intensive.
 The end result will be a restaurant quality Italian sausage sandwich.

 As easy as Italian sausages on the grill sounds the process we are taking you through here requires a high skill set.
 You will be tending to 3 different things at the same time on the grill.
 If you think it is too much for you pre make the peppers, onions and sauce in the kitchen first.

 If I haven’t scared you off yet, let’s get into Italian sausages on the grill.

 Hot Dog or Sausage Buns

 Peppers and Onions a frozen bag or fresh

 Grilling Wok Large Square 12 x 12 Nonstick

 The large grilling wok is 12 x 12 inches wide and has slanted 2.5 inch deep sides that will help keep your food on the bottom to absorb all the great grilled flavors.

 We have chosen to use the DiRusso’s Italian sausages.
 They are a good quality uncured sausage with a great flavor.
 They come frozen and the grilling instructions on the back of the package say to grill them for 25 to 30 minutes over a medium heat.

 We will be grilling over charcoal on our trusty Weber Kettle set up with 2 heat zones.